KnownStormChaser/master-weather-model-list/models/wave_models/global/eu/ecwam.md

 - **Grid system:** single regular latitude–longitude grid in the open-data distribution (the operational model runs on a quasi-regular reduced grid; the published product is interpolated to regular 0.25°)
 - **Core wave model:** ECWAM (IFS wave component; third-generation WAM derivative)
 - **IFS cycle:** Cycle 50r1 (operational since 12 May 2026)
-- **Spectral resolution:** **TBD** — the number of frequency and direction bins in the current operational configuration is not stated in the open-data documentation, and no spectra are distributed in the open subset from which it could be verified.
-See IFS Documentation Part VII for the cycle-specific configuration.
-- **Native horizontal resolution:** **TBD** — higher than the published 0.25°, available via the Product Requirements Catalogue under a service agreement, but the operational native wave grid spacing is not stated in the open-data material reviewed.
+- **Native horizontal resolution:** **~9 km (TCo1279) — the same grid as the atmospheric model.** Since Cycle 49r1 (12 November 2024) ECWAM's horizontal grid matches the resolution of whichever atmospheric configuration it is coupled to: ~9 km for the medium-range deterministic and ensemble forecasts, ~36 km (TCo319) for the sub-seasonal and seasonal systems.
+Full resolution is available via the Product Requirements Catalogue under a service agreement; the open subset is interpolated down to 0.25°.
-- **Horizontal resolution (Open Data):** 0.25° (~28 km), verified
+- **Horizontal resolution (Open Data):** 0.25° (~28 km), verified — a roughly 3× coarsening from native
+- **Spectral resolution:** **36 directions × 36 frequencies computed online**; the archived/output spectrum carries **36 directions × 29 frequencies**, at 6-hourly intervals.
+The output frequency count was cut from 36 to 29 in Cycle 49r1 to make the grid-resolution increase affordable — *online computation was not reduced*.
+No spectra are distributed in the open-data subset, so this is documented from ECMWF sources rather than live-verified.

+> **The "wave model is coarser than the atmosphere" assumption is out of date.** It held for most of ECWAM's operational history — Cycle 41r2 (March 2016) put HRES-WAM at 0.125° (~14 km) against a 9 km atmosphere, and ENS-WAM at 0.25° against 18 km.
+Cycle 49r1 unified them.
+Anyone carrying forward a pre-2024 mental model, or a pre-2024 secondary source, will understate the native resolution by roughly a third.
 - **Forecast length (verified):**
   - **360 h (15 days)** at 00 and 12 UTC
   - **144 h (6 days)** at 06 and 18 UTC